-Parks and the Board of Education jointly operate Bowne Playground, bounded by Union Street, Bowne Street, and Sanford Avenue.
-Located adjacent to P.S.
-20 (Anna Silver School), the playground is comprised of a square section and a larger “L” shaped section.
-The City of New York acquired this land on September 9, 1943 and it opened on November 18, 1950 to supplement the recreational facilities of both the newly constructed P.S.
+NYC Parks and the Department of Education jointly operate Bowne Playground, bounded by Union Street, Bowne Street, and Sanford Avenue.
+The City of New York acquired this land on September 9, 1943 and it opened on November 18, 1950 to supplement the recreational facilities of both the newly-constructed P.S.
 20 and the local community.
-The playground features a comfort station, spray shower, school maintained garden, handball and basketball courts, a softball diamond, and various play equipment.
-In September 1997, the property received a $56,000 renovation funded by Mayor Giuliani.
-The improvements included the replacement of fences and guide-rails along with routine site maintenance.

 In 2017, construction started to renew the playground, asphalt field, seating area, and swings at Bowne Playground.
 This site is part of Parks' Community Parks Initiative—a multi-faceted program to invest in under-resourced public parks and increase the accessibility and quality of parks throughout the five boroughs.